Areas of Expertise

 Lay beliefs, Emotions and wellbeing, Self-regulation, Behavioral experimentation and Food psychology

 Anirban Mukhopadhyay’s research examines the interplay between consumers’ lay beliefs, emotions, and self-regulatory decisions, and has been published in leading journals in Marketing, Psychology, Corporate Strategy, Economics, and Nutrition.
 His current substantive interests include food-related decision making, field experimentation with policy implications, and the interplay of consumption and subjective wellbeing, in societies around the world.
 Anirban is currently Editor-in-Chief of the Journal of Consumer Psychology and has served as Co-Editor and Area Editor at the same journal, Associate Editor at the Journal of Marketing Research, and on the editorial review boards of the Journal of Consumer Research and the International Journal of Research in Marketing.
-He is a past winner of the Early Career Award of the Society for Consumer Psychology, has co-chaired the Annual Conference of the Society for Consumer Psychology, and has been recognized as a Young Scholar by the Marketing Science Institute.
+He is a past winner of the Early Career Award of the Society for Consumer Psychology, has co-chaired the Annual Conference of the Society for Consumer Psychology, and has been recognized as an MSI Scholar and a Young Scholar by the Marketing Science Institute.

 Selected Papers & Publications

 - Wang, Tingting, Anirban Mukhopadhyay, and Vanessa M. Patrick (2017), “Getting Consumers to Recycle NOW!: When and Why Cuteness Appeals influence Prosocial and Sustainable Behavior,” Journal of Public Policy and Marketing, 36 (Fall), 269-283.